Artificial grass is not just for sports fields. Today’s fake turf is actually realistic enough to work in your own yard. Here’s how!

 Pets just keep digging and destroying my grass!

 Sometimes you can’t help it—animals have certain instinctive behaviors that are hard to change.
 Dogs tend to dig yards, and cats will want to mark their territory.
-If you’re having pet problems, artificial grass is a good choice to prevent having to constantly maintain your yard.
+If you’re having pet problems, a benefit of artificial grass is preventing having to constantly maintain your yard.

 You can find pet-friendly artificial turf that won’t retain odors or get damaged by pet droppings.
 They will also be less likely to try and dig it, once they realize that they can’t get through.
 If you have several dogs, it might be a good idea to use this turf on a large area so they can safely run and play.